atropos-null/LS/py119/py119_spot.md

 ## 20. Character Count Sorting
 Write a function that takes a string as an argument and groups the number of times each character appears in the string as a dictionary sorted by the highest number of occurrences.

 The characters should be sorted alphabetically, and you should ignore spaces, special characters, and count uppercase letters as lowercase ones.
+Note: Struggled with appending a list to a dictionary value.

 Examples: